This site contains product affiliate links. We may receive a small commission if you make a purchase after clicking on one of these links.

 Muscles targeted: latissimus dorsi, rhomboids, infraspinatus.

 Lat pulldowns are great for carving out that coveted V-shaped back.
-As explained in the brilliant book, The Art of Expressing the Human Body, Bruce Lee used this exercise extensively because he believed, rightly so as it happens, that lat pulldowns improve strength and size as well as shape.
+As explained in the brilliant book, The Art of Expressing the Human Body, Bruce Lee used this exercise extensively in his workouts and circuit because he believed, rightly so as it happens, that lat pulldowns improve strength and size as well as shape.

 Lat pulldown key techniques